synthetichealth/synthea/privacy_policy.md

 ##  Information Collected by GitHub

-The Synthea<sup>TM</sup> Site is hosted on GitHub, which provides internet hosting for software development and version control.
+The Synthea<sup>TM</sup> Site at [{{site.url}}{{site.baseurl}}]({{site.baseurl}}/#home) is hosted on GitHub, which provides internet hosting for software development and version control.
 When GitHub is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
 For more information about GitHub's privacy and security practices, see the [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).

+The Synthea<sup>TM</sup> Site at [https://synthea.mitre.org](https://synthea.mitre.org) is hosted in the Google Cloud&reg; using Apigee and the FHIR API.
+For more information on Google’s privacy and security practices, see the [Google Cloud Privacy Notice](https://cloud.google.com/terms/cloud-privacy-notice#?text=This%20Google%20Cloud%20Privacy%20Notice%20describes%20how%20we,Services%20either%20directly%20or%20via%20our%20authorized%20partners.).

 ## Linked Websites